10 Days in Istanbul Turkey Itinerary

 • The food scene in Istanbul was generally rather underwhelming.

-• As mentioned, hailing down taxis are STRESSFUL.
+• As mentioned, hailing down taxis is STRESSFUL.
 One would think they would be more organised for such a big tourist city.
 But the reality is that it was absolute chaos.

 • Again, as mentioned – taxi cons.
 You already know the story from the beginning of this post!